 * Syros scientific founders

 The company’s management team has brought multiple high-value products to market in cancer, rare disease, neurology and immunology.
-Syros’ team includes leadership from Millennium, Biogen, Vertex, Infinity and Ironwood.
+Syros’ team includes leadership from Millennium, Biogen, Vertex, Knome, Forest Laboratories, Infinity and GlaxoSmithKline.

 The company is guided by a distinguished board of industry leaders, world-renowned scientists and seasoned life science investors and entrepreneurs.